 5. Offer Consumer Financing

 One of the best ways to grow your medical equipment business is to offer consumer financing.
 Many people looking for DME are in the elderly population, and they may not have the disposable income to pay upfront for this necessary equipment.
-In some cases, insurance won’t cover the entire cost of a patient’s DME, and some of your customers might come to you without insurance at all.
+In some cases, insurance won’t cover the entire cost of a patient’s DME, and some of your customers might come to you without insurance.
 In these instances, consumer financing can mean the difference between a person bringing home or ordering much-needed medical equipment or having to go without.

 As we showed you above, the medical equipment industry is growing faster than ever before.
 You have the unique opportunity to grow your business in a thriving market while serving more customers than you ever have.
 By setting yourself apart from other suppliers in both selection and service, you communicate that you are the best option for patients seeking DME.
 We hope our guide provides helpful ideas that help you grow your medical equipment business starting now!